riddhishb/elec-club-iitb.github.io/README.md

         content
         ...

-Change the `title`, `excerpt`, `category` and `tags` field appropriately.
+Change the `title`, `excerpt`, `author`, `category` and `tags` field appropriately.
 They will be used to generate title and description of your blog on the homepage, and will add it to corresponding category and tag-wise pages.

 There is no need to add title or date in the content, they will be added automatically.